PatriciaXiao/TIMME/README.md

 ```shell
 python main.py -e 20 -f one_hot
 ```
 will get our model run with the fixed one_hot features.
 Options include: "tweets_average", "description", "status", "one_hot", "random".
 Among which, "tweets_average", "description", "status" are the features that are partly-trainable.
 In practice, we found one_hot works the best in our case.
-We suspect that it is caused by the quality of other features.
+We suspect that it is caused by the quality of our features.

 #### The variations of the models